translate/pootle/docs/server/fabric_commands.rst

 - Calls the :ref:`deploy_static <fabric-commands#deploy-static>` command
 - Calls the :ref:`install_site <fabric-commands#install-site>` command

-.. note:: While running it may ask for the remote server ``root`` password.
+.. note:: While running it may ask for the remote server ``root`` password or the ``sudo`` password (standard password for the remote user configured in the environment).

 .. note::
    .. versionchanged:: 2.5.1 Added support for deploying from a given branch